banister/remix/README.markdown

 Using `include_at_top` we can include a module at the top of a chain rather than at the bottom (the default).

-    # ... modules M, A, B, C, and J defined above...

     M.ancestors #=> [M, A, B, C]

     # Now let's insert a module at the top of the chain